Just a short while ago, my PS4 Controller suddenly failed.

-The controller’s main PCB has all the basic computer logic and connectors, as well as the potentiometers that hold and read the analog sticks.
+The Controller’s main PCB has all the basic computer logic, connectors, and potentiometers that hold and read the analog sticks.

 PS4 Controller PCB Board

-Over the years, Sony released seven different variations of the DualShock 4 controller.
-While they look the same on the outside, their boards have different circuit board textures.
+Over the years, Sony released seven variations of the DualShock 4 controller.
+While they look the same outside, their boards have different circuit board textures.

-Each layout improved upon the previous model by providing more efficient buttons and input methods.
-There are also a normal and pro circuit board textures of each variant, but these versions use the same PCB.
-The Pro textures just have extra connectors on them.
+Each variant has regular, and pro circuit board textures, but these versions use the same PCB.
+The Pro textures have extra connectors on them.

-The second circuit board texture is smaller than the 001 with some of the items moved around but is otherwise identical.
-The only real difference is in the USB/LED daughter board which was redone with fewer connections.
+The second circuit board texture is smaller than the 001, with some items moving around but otherwise identical.
+The only real difference is in the USB/LED daughterboard, which was redone with fewer connections.
 The shell is also smaller, preventing a 1:1 swap or replacement.

 The via for the X and triangle buttons are on the bottom of the board, while Circle and Square are on top.
 The 020 also updated the daughter circuit board texture and shell.

-The daughter sits as two pieces which connect to the sides of the main board instead of in the middle like they did in previous revisions.
+The daughter sits as two pieces connecting to the main board’s sides instead of in the middle, as they did in previous revisions.

 3.5 JDM-040, JDM-050.
 And JDM-055